Local mixing of one-parameter diagonal flows on Anosov homogeneous spaces: Abstract

 \section{Abstract}

-Let $G$ be a connected semisimple real algebraic group and $\Gamma < G$ be an Anosov subgroup with respect to a minimal parabolic subgroup.
-We prove local mixing of the one-parameter diagonal flow $\{\exp(t\mathsf{v}) : t \in \R\}$ on $\Gamma \backslash G$ in any interior direction $\mathsf{v}$ of the limit cone of $\Gamma$ with respect to the Bowen--Margulis--Sullivan measure associated to $\mathsf{v}$.
-When $\Gamma$ is the fundamental group of a compact negatively curved manifold, this was proved earlier by Sambarino for $M$-invariant functions, where $M$ is the centralizer of the flow.
-By the work of Edwards--Lee--Oh which is a higher rank extension of Roblin's transverse intersection argument, an immediate application is an asymptotic formula for matrix coefficients in $L^2(\Gamma \backslash G)$.
+Let $G$ be a connected semisimple real algebraic group and $\Gamma < G$ be a Zariski dense Anosov subgroup with respect to a minimal parabolic subgroup.
+We prove local mixing of the one-parameter diagonal flow $\{\exp(t\mathsf{v}) : t \in \R\}$ on $\Gamma \backslash G$ for any interior direction $\mathsf{v}$ of the limit cone of $\Gamma$ with respect to the Bowen--Margulis--Sullivan measure associated to $\mathsf{v}$.
+More generally, we allow a class of deviations to this flow along a direction $\mathsf{u}$ in some fixed subspace transverse to $\mathsf{v}$.
+We also obtain a uniform bound for the correlation function which decays exponentially in $\|\mathsf{u}\|^2$.
+The precise form of the result is required for several applications such as the asymptotic formula for the decay of matrix coefficients in $L^2(\Gamma \backslash G)$ proved by Edwards--Lee--Oh.

 \selectlanguage{english}